netarchivesuite/webdanica/workflow_install.md

 0 * * * * bash /home/test/cleanup_oldjobs.sh
 ```

-In staging the webdanica-analysis-cron.sh is currently every hours:
+In staging the webdanica-analysis-cron.sh is currently run every 2 hours:
 this is done with this cron-statement:
 ```
-0 */2  * * *  bash /home/test/automatic-workflow/webdanica-analysis-cron.sh
+0 */2  * * *  bash /home/test/automatic-workflow/webdanica-analysis-cron.sh 2>&1 | tee -a $CRONDIR/webdanica-analysis-cron.sh.log
 ```
-The cleanup_oldjobs.sh is found in the root of zipball.
+The cleanup_oldjobs.sh is found in the webdanica-core/src/main/resources/scripts/cronjobs.
 This is currently only run every 6 hours.
 this declared with this cron-statement:
 ```
-0 */6 * * * bash /home/test/cleanup_oldjobs.sh
+0 */6 * * * bash /home/test/cleanup_oldjobs.sh 2>&1 | tee -a $CRONDIR/cleanup_oldjobs.sh.sh.log
 ```

 Disabling the automatic workflow is most easily done by running crontab -e